Christopher James Gannon

-Christopher James Gannon (born 13 May 1969) is a former international footballer.
+Christopher James Gannon (born 13 May 1969) is a former footballer.
+Born in England, he made four appearances for the Turks and Caicos national team.

 Early life

 Gannon was born in Westminster, London and grew up in Chelsea before moving to Welwyn Garden City in Hertfordshire.

 Career

 Football

 Gannon spent his UK playing career in the semi professional divisions of the Isthmian, Jewson and United Counties Leagues.
 He also latterly played in the Peterborough Premier League winning titles with both Molins FC and Pearl Assurance FC.